 It also campaigned for a separate black nation in the South, one of the CPUSA's principal tenets, against police brutality, the Italian occupation of Ethiopia, and Jim Crow laws.
 The League of Struggle for Negro Rights also advocated a more general policy of opposition to fascism and support for the Soviet Union.
 Langston Hughes became its President in 1934.
 Harry Haywood was its General Secretary.
 The organization largely disappeared after 1935, when the Communist Party, as part of its Popular Front strategy, joined with other non-communist organizations and individuals to form the National Negro Congress (NNC) 1935 at Howard University.

-This was a broadly-based organization to fight for Black liberation.
+This was a broadly based organization to fight for Black liberation.
 During the Great Depression, the party worked in the United States to unite black and white workers and intellectuals in fighting racial justice.
-This period represented the Party's peak of prestige in African American communities.
+This period they represented the Party's peak of prestige in African American communities.
 NNC opposed war, fascism, and discrimination, especially racial discrimination.
 During the Great Depression, most Americans faced immense economic problems.
 Many lost their jobs and, as a result, were forced to live at the margins of society.
-The crisis highlighted inequities for many African Americans, who were unemployed at higher rates than white.
+The crisis highlighted inequities for many African Americans, who were unemployed at higher rates than whites.
 Historically, many black workers were segregated and racially discriminated against in the labor force.

 To combat racism within their respective jobs, they had to establish a union.
 However, many white unions during the Depression excluded African Americans from their protection and benefits.
 Black workers took the initiative to unite against racism and classism.
 "John P. Davis and Communist Party leader James Ford decided to bring together meaningful organizations that would be dedicated in the ongoing fight against racial discrimination."
 Class does not embody one particular race but transcends racial borders to integrate many ethnic groups to face a similar struggle: a class struggle.

-Around 1946, the NNC merged with the International Labor Defense (ILD) and National Federation for Constitutional Liberties (NFCL), a civil rights advocacy group.
-They comprised many people (including many trade unionists, religious organizations, African American civil rights advocates, and professional organizations).
+Around 1946, the NNC merged with the International Labor Defense (ILD) and the National Federation for Constitutional Liberties (NFCL), a civil rights advocacy group.
+They comprised many people (including trade unionists, religious organizations, African American civil rights advocates, and professional organizations).
 The NFCL was founded at a national conference on civil liberties held in Washington, D.C., in June 1940; it lasted until 1946.
 The purpose of the Federation was to coordinate the activities of the various groups involved within the organization to gain greater democratic freedoms for civil rights advocacy.
 They also were against lynching, poll tax, and discrimination, the Jim Crow laws and ran campaigns.

 In a proposed Anti-Fascist Civil Rights Declaration for 1944, the Federation called for a permanent Fair Employment Practice Committee (FEPC), equality within the US armed forces, legislation against antisemitism and all forms of incitement to racial hatred, a ban on discrimination in employment and housing, the abolition of Jim Crow, and passage of a federal anti-lynching bill.
 The Federation publicized its campaigns and other activities through numerous pamphlets and Action Letters mailed to thousands of local leaders, unions, churches, and civic and professional groups.